 - Hospital procedure service

 - Medical intensive care unit

 Over the three years of categorical residency, more than 800 didactic lectures are presented to internal medicine residents.
 The didactic portion of Mayo Clinic's Internal Medicine Residency includes:

 - Morbidity and mortality conferences

 - Clinical Decision-Making Journal Club

 A comprehensive three-year didactic core curriculum addresses both inpatient and outpatient medicine.
-During PGY-1, the weekly core curriculum covers basic topics in internal medicine.
-These general core lectures are supplemented by a lecture series in each subspecialty service.
+General core lectures are supplemented by a lecture series in each subspecialty service.
 Food is provided for residents, and conferences are telecast to multiple locations throughout the medical center so that residents can attend regardless of rotation or assignment.